ibm-cloud-docs/databases-for-postgresql/reference-architecture.md

 # Architecture

-{{site.data.keyword.cloud_notm}} Databases are managed Databases as a Service that run in containers orchestrated by Kubernetes.
-It's fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
+{{site.data.keyword.cloud_notm}} Databases is a managed cloud database service that runs in containers that are orchestrated by Kubernetes.
+It is fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
 The database, storage, and monitoring all run in {{site.data.keyword.cloud_notm}}.

 ## PostgreSQL Databases

 An {{site.data.keyword.databases-for-postgresql}} service contains a cluster with two data members; a leader and a follower member.
 Data is replicated across both data members, and their disk space is spread over the region's availability zones.
 High-availability is managed with [Patroni](https://github.com/zalando/patroni), where three etcd arbiters maintain cluster state, manage replication, and handle failover.
-Should one data member become unreachable, your cluster will continue to operate normally.
+If one data member become unreachable, your cluster will continue to operate normally.

 ### Storage

-All storage for {{site.data.keyword.cloud_notm}} Databases is provided on {{site.data.keyword.cloud_notm}} Cloud Object Storage.
+All storage for {{site.data.keyword.cloud_notm}} Databases is provided on {{site.data.keyword.cloud_notm}} Object Storage.
 Storage for {{site.data.keyword.databases-for-postgresql}} is auto-scaled to the size of your data on disk.

 ### Full-disk Encryption